dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-subscribe-statefulset.md

 When subscribing to a pub/sub topic via Dapr, the application can define the `consumerID`, which determines the subscriber's position in the queue or topic.
 With the StatefulSets sticky identity of Pods, you can have a unique `consumerID` per Pod, allowing each horizontal scale of the subscriber application.
 Dapr keeps track of the name of each Pod, which can be used when declaring components using the `{podName}` marker.

-On scaling the number of subscribers of a given topic, each component in Dapr has its unique settings to determine the behavior.
-Usually, there are two options for multiple consumers: broadcast or shared.
-In the broadcast configuration, each message published to the topic will be consumed by all subscribers.
-While in the shared option, a message is consumed by any subscriber (but not all).
+On scaling the number of subscribers of a given topic, each Dapr component has unique settings that determine the behavior.
+Usually, there are two options for multiple consumers:

+ - Broadcast: each message published to the topic will be consumed by all subscribers.
+ - Shared: a message is consumed by any subscriber (but not all).

 Kafka isolates each subscriber by `consumerID` with its own position in the topic.
 When an instance restarts, it reuses the same `consumerID` and continues from its last known position, without skipping messages.
 The component below is an example on how a Kafka component can be used by multiple Pods: